5 Lessons From Founding Tech Groups + Memoir

 Even if I had given power to some member, which I did at time of leaving by appointing successors, it would be unfair to others one.
 Because it would be all my subjective opinion and I might get accused of favoritism.

 Thirdly, as you might have noticed above, they were in the group because of me.
 They did not connect with anyone else.
 They left when I left.
 So appointing a leader to which members did not connect would be wrong too.
+The fact that none of the groups flourished after I left, even though I had appointed leaders, is an another empirical evidence for my claim.

 However, that does not mean there was complete "fascism" in my groups, because I am myself against fascism and have taken action many time against it.
 In fact, I encouraged the members to participate in legal matters of groups by holding regular polls, and having a seperate chatroom named "Janny Chat" for anyone who wants to talk to me and mods.